Dawn of Nemunas: 2024 parliamentary election

 Both Žemaitaitis and the presumptive prime minister and LSDP deputy chair Gintautas Paluckas claimed that the foreign outcry had been instigated by their political opponents.
 Paluckas also stated that Žemaitaitis would not hold a cabinet position. Žemaitaitis sent a letter to the ambassadors of NATO and EU countries, as well as Israel, explaining his stance that he was not antisemitic and had only meant to criticize Israel's actions against Palestinians.
 In the letter he also mentioned that he had met with the Jewish community of Kaunas during the campaign to express solidarity.

 The coalition agreement signed by LSDP, DSVL, and NA included a clause about combating antisemitism.
 Despite these assurances, protests against NA were held in Vilnius on 14 November, the day of the first session of the Fourteenth Seimas, and on 21 November, the date Paluckas was confirmed as the new PM.
 During the second protest, Paluckas made an appearance and tried to dispel concerns about the coalition, but the protesters shouted "shame" at him.

 On 28 November 2024, the list of nominees for the Paluckas Cabinet was officially presented to President Nausėda.
 It included three candidates proposed by Dawn of Nemunas: Ignas Hofmanas for Minister of Agriculture, Sigitas Podėnas for Minister of Environment, and Virginijus Kulikauskas for Minister of Justice.

 On 29 November 2024, the European People's Party and Renew Europe groups of the European Parliament published a letter urging the LSDP and DSVL to exclude NA from the ruling coalition due to concerns about antisemitism.
+However, the LSDP and DSVL did choose NA as its government partner, and the coalition government comprising these three parties was sworn in on 12 December 2024.

+In August 2025, the LSDP expelled the Union of Democrats "For Lithuania" (DSVL) from the coalition and invited LVŽS and the Electoral Action of Poles in Lithuania – Christian Families Alliance (AWPL–ZChR) to replace it.
+On 25 September 2025, the new government composed of LSDP, NA, Fand AWPL–ZChR was sworn in, bringing LVŽS back to power.

+Removal from government

+On 6 June 2026, the government was swapped again, as LSDP removed the Dawn of Nemunas from the coalition and invited the DSVL back.
+On 18 June, a new coalition agreement was signed between the LSDP, DSVL, and LVŽS.

+European affiliation

+In December 2025, Žemaitaitis stated the party planned to join the Patriots for Europe grouping in the European Parliament.